 Gig Harbor drivers take note: A clogged filter is actually dangerous.
 If you need to accelerate suddenly out of the path of danger, you just won't have the power to do it.

 Fuel filters have a bypass valve.
 When the filter becomes clogged, the valve allows some fuel to bypass the filter so the engine can keep running - just not enough to be running well.

 That means, though, that dirty, unfiltered fuel is entering your engine.
 Instead of clogging up your filter, that dirt is now getting into your fuel injectors where it can cause serious damage.
 Fuel injectors are expensive; fuel filters are cheap.
 It doesn't seem like a difficult choice.

 Fuel filters are the epitome of preventive maintenance.
 They are cheap and easy to change, but neglecting them can lead to costly repair bills for Gig Harbor motorists.
-Some fuel filters are inside the fuel tank and cannot be routinely serviced - your friendly and courteous Mackert Automotive LLC tech will be able to tell you if this applies to your vehicle.
+Some fuel filters are inside the fuel tank and cannot be routinely serviced - your friendly and courteous Mackert Automotive tech will be able to tell you if this applies to your vehicle.

 Good car care means following recommended schedules for preventive maintenance, including changing your fuel filters.
-Take the auto advice offered in every owner's manual and have your vehicle regularly inspected at Mackert Automotive LLC.
+Take the auto advice offered in every owner's manual and have your vehicle regularly inspected at Mackert Automotive.
 It may save Gig Harbor motorists money by preventing costly repairs, but it will also repay them in improved gas mileage, safety and peace of mind.